 Multi-table poker allows players the opportunity to maximize earning potential while playing online.
 When a player becomes consistent at a level, they have the option to either increase limits or add more tables at the existing limits.
 Like moving up in limits, changing game type or playing against new players.
 Also, adding more tables to your session means harnessing new skills.

 Playing within your bankroll and playing in a game where you have an advantage are keys to success in multi-table poker.
 However, just because you have an advantage in a single-table game doesn’t mean you will have the same advantage if you add more tables.

 Patience is a trait required of all players but is essential when playing multiple tables.
-In this case, it is more important to patiently seek out situations that allow you to exploit the mistakes of your opponents and capitalize on the hands that are more likely to be profitable.
+In this case, it is more important to patiently seek out situations that allow you to exploit the mistakes of your opponents.
+To capitalize on the hands that are more likely to be profitable.

 Poker tends to be a pretty boring game interspersed with moments of extreme excitement.
-Maintaining your focus during the extremes can be challenging, but not doing so makes you more susceptible to costly mistakes that will be multiplied by the number of tables you are playing.
+Maintaining your focus during the extremes can be challenging.
+But, not doing so makes you more susceptible to costly mistakes.
+These mistakes that will be multiplied by the number of tables you are playing.